 On the opposite side of the road, to the left, are steep stone steps going between bushes into the field.
 Take this path.

-Go up the hill over the stile.
+Go up the hill passing through two narrow gates.
 The path aims towards the church and runs parallel to the electricity supply poles.

 As the path nears the road keep the wall close on your right.
 The path turns at the corner of the field and crosses a stone stile onto the road.